-Note that we offer Advanced Oral Biology (SDM OB 800) every two years.
+Note that we offer Advanced Oral Biology (GSM OB 800) every two years.
 This allows for a class size of six PhD candidates from the Division of Oral Biology.
 Thus, some PhD candidates take this course in year three instead of year two.
-If we find that the class size is greatly increased due to course enrollment by interested students from other Division of Graduate Medical Sciences departments, we will consider offering this course every year.
+If we find that the class size is greatly increased due to course enrollment by interested students from other Graduate Medical Sciences departments, we will consider offering this course every year.